moudy/broccoli-taco/site/pages/documentation/sections/C. Page Folder.md

     The data provided by this file is exposed to the Handlebars template as the `{{page}}` object.
 It can be a JSON object, object literal, or a function returning a value or Promise.
 If an array is returned, a page for each item in the array is generated allowing you to use the same `index.hbs` template with a set of data (like a list of blog posts).

   - <span class="icon-folder"></span> **documentation/**
+    Any nested folder that has an `index.hbs` file becomes another page.
+For example to add a page at [broccoli-taco.com/documentation](http://broccoli-taco.com/documentation/) you would create `site/pages/documentation/index.hbs`.